-A conclusion offered by many participants in this study was that the policy developed for the transition to digital, while perhaps appropriate for the time, was based on a number of false assumptions which proved over the succeeding years to be the wrong decisions for the Canadian radio industry.
+Industry participants have argued that the policy developed for the transition to digital, while perhaps appropriate for the time, was based on a number of assumptions which proved erroneous over the succeeding years and led to wrong decisions being taken for the Canadian radio industry.

-The central feature of the policy towards a digital transition was that DAB would be a replacement technology for analogue AM and FM transmission.
-This approach was determined by the industry itself and had its origins in the desire to improve the quality of AM broadcasting which continues to be an important of the Canadian broadcast landscape.
-Industry representatives were also concerned that unless the digital transition was managed on the basis of a replacement of the existing transmission network, a licensing round for L-Band spectrum would be likely to bring a series of new entrants to the marketplace who could potentially disrupt the entire industry.
-In a not dissimilar situation to the United States where incumbents based their entire strategy on preventing any new competition and for this reason adopted a system that worked within an existing waveband, the Canadian strategy was premised on the assumption that a rapid transition would take place and that all existing broadcasters would migrate to the digital domain.
+The central feature of the policy towards a digital transition was that DAB would be a replacement technology for analog AM and FM transmission.
+This approach was determined by the industry itself and had its origins in the desire to improve the quality of AM broadcasting which continues to be an important feature of the Canadian broadcast landscape.
+Industry representatives were also concerned that unless the digital transition was managed on the basis of a replacement of the existing transmission network, a licensing round for L-Band spectrum would be likely to bring new entrants into the industry, thereby challenging existing interests.
+In a not dissimilar situation to the United States where incumbents based their entire strategy on preventing any new competition and, for this reason, adopted a system that worked within the existing waveband, the Canadian strategy was based on the assumption that a rapid transition would take place and that all existing broadcasters would migrate to the digital domain.

-The regulatory framework for digital radio was based on this assumption and as a result 'transitional' licenses were issued to all incumbents who wished to upgrade their transmission services to digital, on the understanding that this was for the purposes of simulcasting existing signals over the transitional period.
-However, no timeline was in put in place and the roll out of DAB from the start was ill-defined.
-From a regulatory point of view, the CRTC agreed a two-staged process.
-In the first instance, experimental licences granted stations the right to use a digital channel for simulcasting but were prohibited from using the ancillary (data) channels available for programming or for any service that would compete with or degrade the primary programming signal.
-A broad process of public consultation would follow, initially estimated within a period of three years, to develop the long term digital radio policy.19
+The regulatory framework for digital radio built upon this assumption and, as a result, 'transitional' licenses were issued to all licence holders who wished to upgrade their transmission services to digital, on the understanding that this was for the purposes of simulcasting existing signals over the transitional period.
+The difficulty was that no timeline was in put in place and the roll out of DAB from the start was ill-defined.
+From a regulatory point of view, the CRTC had agreed a two-staged process.
+In the first instance, experimental licences granted stations the right to use a digital channel for simulcasting but were prohibited from using the ancillary data channels available for programming or for any service that would compete with the primary programming signal.
+A broad process of public consultation was intended to follow, initially estimated within a period of three years, to develop the long term digital radio policy (CRTC, 1995).

-The lack of flexibility given to experimentation with new content derived in part from ownership rules governing radio in Canada which restricts companies from owning more than two AM and two FM holdings in any one market.
+The lack of flexibility for experimentation with new content derived in part from ownership rules restricting companies from owning more than two AM and two FM holdings in any one market.
 The transitional licence was not considered an additional service for ownership purposes, at least for the transitional period.
-Substantial new programming would however constitute a new service and incumbents who wished to develop new digital-only services would have to relinquish some of their valuable existing analogue services.
-The CRTC having granted incumbents priority access to new digital channels in the first place could not increase that allocation further for the purposes of experimental digital programming and, in any event, had to protect the public interest and ensure diversity in the broadcast landscape.
-What has emerged subsequently is a form of regulatory paralysis with an initial allocation of spectrum and licensing and no further room for manoeuvre until substantial progress has been made in the development of a proven service.
+Substantial new programming would, however, constitute a new service and incumbents who wished to develop new digital-only services would have to relinquish some of their valuable existing analog services.
+The CRTC, having granted incumbents priority access to new digital channels in the first place, could not increase that allocation further for the purposes of experimental digital programming and, in any event, had to protect the public interest and ensure diversity in the broadcast landscape.
+What emerged subsequently, therefore, was a form of regulatory paralysis with an initial allocation of spectrum and licensing and no further room for maneuver until substantial progress had been made in the development of a proven service.